-- If there is no 2/3 majority in the election of the chairperson of a SB, then she/he will be elected by the representatives of the group "population" (they are the most neutral group).
-If there is no majority for a candidate in the group population after 2 ballots, this right to vote will be transferred to one of the other two groups. - 2.
+- 1. If there is no 2/3 majority in the election of the chairperson of a SB, then she/he will be elected by the SB-members of the third group (they are the most neutral group). - If there is no majority for any person in the third group after 2 ballots, this right to vote will be transferred to one of the other two groups. - 2.
 If a voting has resulted in a tie, then the chairperson has an additional vote in a repeated voting.
-(Alternative solution: If a voting has resulted in a tie, all representatives of the group population have an additional vote in a repeated voting.)
+(Alternative solution: If a voting has resulted in a tie, all SB-members of the third group have an additional vote in a repeated voting.)